 Comfort food is defined as: “Food that provides consolation or a feeling of well-being, typically any food with a high sugar or (high) carbohydrate content and associated with childhood or home cooking.”
 When we are stressed, tired, lonely and/or bored, comfort foods seem to signal us with their beacon of consolation.
-Pizza, mashed potatoes, bread, rice, ice cream, candy, etc. We seek them out to soothe ourselves emotionally; looking for a fast fix to calm ourselves down.
+Pizza, mashed potatoes, bread, rice, ice cream, candy.
+“Cauliflower” definitely doesn’t come to mind.
+We seek them out to soothe ourselves emotionally; looking for a fast fix to calm ourselves down.
 But so-called comfort foods that are high in sugar and high in simple carbs create the perfect storm for unhealthy eating that contributes to heart disease, diabetes, cancer and neurodegenerative diseases like Alzheimer’s and Dementia.

 What if you could take a super healthy vegetable and recreate a few comfort foods?
 You might muse “Apple Pie”?
 Sorry, with its high sugar content and a crust made from trans and saturated fats and white flour that’s not exactly a “healthy” comfort food.
 This comfort food re-creation needs to provide the health benefits of vegetables and the satisfaction of a comfort food.
 Dilemma?
 Maybe not.